Sign In / Sign Out

 Concepts: Concepts are directly related to the curriculum and are the content areas students need to understand to achieve the outcome.
 A program’s syllabi and course descriptions are a good place to start when developing concepts.
 The number of concepts in a higher education program can be abundant, yet not all need to be included in an assessment plan.
 Canvas Link

 Assessment Mapping: Assessment mapping is a visual representation of the relationship between the PLOs and the courses/curriculum.
-Mapping identifies where PLOs are introduced, reinforced, and mastered.
+Mapping identifies where PLOs are introduced, reinforced, and mastered to assist programs in clarifying the role of the courses in contributing to the students progress towards them.

 Assessment Process: This element provides a road map or steps of how the program outcome will be measured.
 It also allows the process to be replicated.
 Details that should be included in the processes: